bjartemisund/policy/privacy-policy.md

   Consents” page.
 > The notification data may be processed for the purposes of sending
 > you relevant product information or newsletters.
 The legal basis for
 > this processing is your consent cf. GDPR art.
-6 (1) a.
+6 (1) item a.

 * **Service and transactional notifications.** Sometimes we’ll send you emails about your account, service changes or new policies.
-You can’t opt out of this type of “service or transactional” emails (unless you delete your account).
+You can’t opt out of this type of “service or transactional” emails (unless you delete your account) as they are necessary information for the Services.
-> The legal grounds for collecting this information is that it is
+> The legal grounds for processing this information is that it is
 > required for performing our commitment about communicating changes
 > in plans and pricing to you in the contract we entered into with
 > you, at your request (our Terms of Service) cf. GDPR art.
-6 (1) b,
+6 (1) item
-> and our legitimate interest of communicating important information
+> b, and our legitimate interest of communicating important
-> about your account to you, cf. GDPR art.
-6 (1) f.
+> information about your account to you, cf. GDPR art.
+6 (1) item f.

 * **Correspondence information.** We may process information that you choose to share with us if you participate in a focus group,